What is a Pregnancy Exclusion?

 What Should You Do?

-If you are executing an advance directive and are capable of becoming pregnant, you should include in your directive the actual treatment you would want if you become incapacitated while pregnant, including the kind of treatments you would or would not want, and specify under what circumstances you would want such treatment.
+Suppose you are executing an advance directive and are capable of becoming pregnant.
+In that case, you should include in your directive the actual treatment you would want if you become incapacitated while pregnant, including the kind of treatments you would or would not want, and specify under what circumstances you would want such treatment.
 You should also designate a health care proxy who knows and will respect your treatment wishes if you become incapacitated while pregnant.

 You should consult an attorney in your jurisdiction for legal advice about the relevant laws in your jurisdiction and how to execute your advance directive to ensure all your decisions are respected.